Alltagsküche

 - 10

-Scatter the onion-topped croutons and toasted walnuts over the salad and serve immediately.
+Scatter the red onion, rosemary croutons and toasted walnuts over the salad just before serving.

 🧠 Why It Works